Business Fronting Loans

 **2. Create Person**

-The following table includes the enums for the field status and their descriptions in the business fronting loan application resource.
-For example, it's available when you call the GET Retrieve business fronting loan application.
+The following table includes the enums for the field `status` and their descriptions in the business fronting loan application resource.
+For example, it is available when you call the GET Retrieve business fronting loan application.

 | Status | Description |

-The following table includes the enums for the field status and their descriptions for the business fronting loan payout.
-For example, it's available when you call the GET Retrieve business fronting loan.
+The following table includes the enums for the field `status` and their descriptions for the business fronting loan payout.
+For example, it is available when you call the GET Retrieve business fronting loan.

 | Status | Description |